The Devil's Hands Are Idle Playthings: Cultural references

 According to David X. Cohen, the episode's title comes from the saying "Idle hands are the Devil's playthings".
 In keeping with the episode's focus on classical music (opera in particular), the plot is loosely based on the story of Faust.

 The Holophonor was inspired by the Visi-Sonor, an instrument played by the Mule in Isaac Asimov's Foundation and Empire.

 In Robot Hell, the Robot Devil plays an iteration of "The Devil Went Down to Georgia" by The Charlie Daniels Band.

 Broadcast and reception

 Writer Ken Keeler was nominated for an Emmy Award in 2004 for "Outstanding Music and Lyrics" for the song "I Want My Hands Back" and for an Annie Award for "Music in an Animated Television Production".
-The episode was ranked number 16 on IGN's list of the top 25 Futurama episodes in 2006.
+The episode was ranked number 16 on IGNs list of the top 25 Futurama episodes in 2006.
 Science Fiction Weekly rated the episode as their "A Pick" for its original airing in 2003, calling the episode a "superbly funny ending to the series".
 Dan Castellaneta's performance as the Robot Devil in this episode along with the episode "Hell Is Other Robots" has been described as a "bravura appearance".
 The episode was called an "instant classic" by a reviewer for the Asia Africa Intelligence Wire.
 In 2013, it was ranked number 2 "as voted on by fans" for Comedy Central's "Futurama Fanarama" marathon.